 After studying medical school for seven years and living off two-minute noodles and working several part time jobs to survive, David interned for two years at a training hospital in South Sydney before being accepted onto the specialty training program for Obstetrics and Gynaecology.
 This meant another six years of training that would involve him moving to five different hospitals over the training period.

 Relocating almost every year was tough considering he had a young family (I was basically pregnant every second move!).
 We lived on the Gold Coast, Brisbane, Hervey Bay, Sydney and the Northern Rivers.
 Beautiful places to call home but living out of boxes was a nightmare.
 Throughout his training he had to sit two major exams in order to become a qualified specialist.
-A lot of study and I guess help from me to take over most of the parenting duties while he worked and prepped for exams meant that all his efforts were worth it in the end.
+After a lot of study, and help from me to take over most of the parenting duties while he worked and prepped for exams, meant that all his efforts were worth it in the end.

 One of my roles is to let him navigate his career, which is still in the early stages, while I hold down the fort and do as best as I can to keep the cogs turning at home.
 He has been busy building up his business and even managed to co-write a pregnancy book over the last two years!
 The book, 9 months: The Essential Australian Guide to Pregnancy, just got released so I’ll do a spotlight on it in my next post.